shreyabirthare/public_lab2/README.md

     describe how the work is divided between the two team members in your README file.
 Be sure to list the names of all team members at the top of this README file.

-2. You can use either python or Java for this assignment.
-You may optionally use C++ but TA support for C++ issues will be limited.
-For this lab you may use different languages for different microservices if you want.
+2. You can use either Python or Java for this assignment.
+You may optionally use C++, but TA support for C++ issues will be limited.
+For this lab, you may use different languages for different microservices if you want.

 ## Lab Description